August 13, 2019

 Nationally recognized cancer care

-Kerry’s sister-in-law works in healthcare and suggested he see “the foremost authorities in prostate cancer” at The University of Kansas Cancer Center, 1 of 71 National Cancer Institute-designated cancer centers nationwide.
+Kerry’s sister-in-law works in healthcare and suggested he see “the foremost authorities in prostate cancer” at The University of Kansas Cancer Center, 1 of fewer than 60 National Cancer Institute-designated comprehensive cancer centers nationwide.
 Specifically, the cancer center’s prostate cancer program is recognized by Urology Times as 1 of 13 Clinical Centers of Excellence in the nation.
 Additionally, U.S. News & World Report ranks The University of Kansas Hospital among the nation’s top in cancer care and urology.

 At the cancer center, Kerry met with William Parker, MD, urologic surgical oncologist.
 The day after their appointment, Dr. Parker called Kerry with biopsy results and explained his recommended treatment plan, having already consulted with colleagues.